peterlsmith/Responsio/README.md

  - **categorizer** a component of the chatbot that attempts to determine the intent of a user input.
 Categorizers usually take the user input and assign a probability to each configured intent indicating how likely that intent matches what the user is saying.

- - **training** the process of configuring an individual component of the chatbot system to correctly identify or recognize user input specific to the chatbot identity.
+ - **training** the process of configuring an individual component of the chatbot system to correctly identify or recognize user input specific to the identity.
 In some cases, such as OpenNLP components, training may require significant processing to produce statistical models, while in other cases, such as regular expression components, it is more akin to a setting a simple configuration parameter or two.
 However, in both cases, the process has been abstracted into a generic 'training' step.

  - **entity** (or **named entity**) A specific value extracted from the user input that is relevant to the coversation.
 For example, a location, time, name, etc.